spurs v manchester united match reports

 Full results history of Spurs v Manchester United

-Spurs vs. Manchester United Notes
+Spurs v Manchester United Youth Match Reports

 Spurs vs. Manchester United facts